denisyukphp/backoff/docs/index.md

 $backoffTime->toMilliseconds();
 ```

-Backoff generates a duration time which based on the base time and the choices strategy.
+Backoff generates a duration time which is based on the base time and the choices strategy.
 As a result, you can work with such values of time as a second, millisecond, microsecond and nanosecond.

 ## Enable Jitter